August 23, 2023

 According to a 2024 Pension Support Line study [1], the average pension pot of Irish employees at retirement is about €111,000.

-Why is the average pension not sufficient?
+But why is the average pension not sufficient for your employees?

 According to Numbeo [2], Ireland is the 20th most expensive country to live in, making it essential to have a substantial pension pot.